Machine Washable Rugs That Are All Natural And Non Toxic

 Often cheaper means harmful.
 Whilst they are stain resistant they come with nasty chemicals to make this happen.

 Polypropylene or polyester rugs contain toxic byproducts which when inhaled may cause certain problems like headache, allergies, dizziness, or nausea.
 These gases are the “new carpet” smell that you get when the carpet is new.

-The smaller sized rugs up to about an 8kg can be washed many times over in your domestic washing machine where as the larger sized living room rugs of 2 x3m size will need to be taken to a laundromat or drycleaner.
+The smaller sized rugs up to about an 8kg can be washed many times over in your domestic washing machine where as the larger sized living room rugs of 2 x3m size or 8 x 10 ft size will need to be taken to a laundromat or drycleaner.

 The size of laundromat machine required will be around a 12-16kg machine and will set you back around $12-15 a wash.

 Use a cold/warm setting and a delicate/bulky wash cycle.
 Hang outside to dry and once fully dry vacuum as per normal to fluff up your rug.